mharen/mharen.github.io/blog/2009/2009-09-to-fail-or-not-to-fail-plus-bonus.md

-The problem is that <strong>a true fail is self evident </strong>and most of these are not.
+The problem is that **a true fail is self evident **and most of these are not.
 Adding extra words to the caption should only carefully be done to add an extra punch.

    <hr />